Duke in Aix-en-Provence

 EARN CREDIT FOR FRENCH 203 & 204 IN ONE SUMMER SESSIONApply Now

-Duke in Aix-en-Provence provides unique and stimulating opportunities to develop your knowledge of French language, culture, and literature.
-Program faculty are committed to excellence and strive to engage students in an intellectually stimulating curriculum that includes both theoretical and practical approaches to learning.
+Duke in Aix-en-Provence provides unique and engaging opportunities to develop your knowledge of French language, culture, and literature.
+Program faculty are committed to excellence and strive to immerse students in an intellectually stimulating curriculum that includes both theoretical and practical approaches to learning.

-Morning coursework during this immersion program includes both grammar and vocabulary review and practice; and discussion-based sessions focused on history, literature, art, film, and music.
-Afternoons are spent exploring the city and the region independently or through group visits and excursions.
-Through interaction with host families and in community service projects, you will put your growing language skills into practice while immersing yourself in the day-to-day life of Aix.
+Morning coursework during this immersion program includes both grammar and vocabulary review and practice, as well as active discussions that incorporate art, film, history, music, and literature.
+Afternoons are spent exploring the city and the region, either independently or through group excursions with faculty and local guides.
+Through interaction with host families, local artists, and business owners, you will put your developing language skills into practice while immersing yourself in the day-to-day life of Aix.

 Life in Aix

-When one thinks of the city of Aix and its surrounding landscape, of images of a brilliant blue sky, of the orange hues of the land and the tile roofs, of fields of lavender and sunflowers, and of the majestic granite mountain painted so many times by Cézanne.
-We’ll get an up-close view of the city’s thriving culture via visits to the city’s museums and performing arts spaces, as well as attendance to open-air summer festivals.
+When one thinks of Aix, one imagines its brilliant blue skies, its orange-hued tile roofs, its surrounding fields of lavender and sunflowers, and its majestic granite mountain painted so many times by Cézanne.
+We’ll get an up-close view of the city’s thriving culture via visits to museums and performing arts spaces, as well as attendance at outdoor summer festivals.

 PROGRAM FAST FACTS